Faihope/pizza-home/README.md

 ## Author
 Faith Chepngetich.
 ## Description
-Its a website that allows user to order pizza online and calculates the total charges.
+Its a website that allows users to order pizza online and calculates the total charges.
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal